Get instant quote

 When should you use PLA?

 PLA is a strong choice when high-quality aesthetics are required.
-Its lower printing temperature supports fine details and consistent surface finish, making it suitable for visual prototypes and parts that are not exposed to elevated temperatures or high loads.
+Its lower printing temperature supports finer details and a consistent surface finish, making it suitable for visual prototypes and parts that are not exposed to elevated temperatures or high loads.

 When should you use ABS?